Sukhress-Warun/Story-Website/README.md

 # Story Website

 An Website to post stories and get ratings & reviews from users.
+You can access a demo version of the project [here](https://story-4ii2.onrender.com/).
 ## User

 - **Sign Up**: Users can create accounts by providing their Name, Email, and Password.
 - **Profile**: Users can create a profile where they can share a brief "About" section.
+- **Edit Profile**: Users can edit their Name and "About" section.
 - **Post Stories**: Authenticated users can post their own stories, including the Title, Description, and the Story content itself.
 - **View Stories**: Users can read stories posted by themselves and other authors on the platform.
 - **Rate Stories**: Users can rate stories posted by other authors, contributing to the story's Average rating and Number of ratings.